The Best Gemstones For Everyday Wear, And Why

 This stone also happens to be August’s birthstone, making for some delicate and elegant birthstone jewelry.

-Peridot is moderately hard and relatively resistant to both scratches and fractures, though you shouldn’t bang them around too much if you want to avoid damage.
+Peridot is moderately hard (with a Mohs Hardness of 6.5-7) and relatively resistant to both scratches and fractures, though you shouldn’t bang them around too much if you want to avoid damage.

 The one precaution with these stones is that you probably don’t want to cook while wearing Peridot jewelry on your hands.
 Sulfuric acid, and several other acids, can damage Peridot, and onions, tomatoes, and a lot of other vegetables naturally produce those acids.
 So, don’t cook with Peridot jewelry on, and make sure you wash your hands before you put it back on after cooking.